automorphism88/snapraid-btrfs/README.md

 All dependencies are checked on startup, and if any of them are not found, `snapraid-btrfs` will display an error message and exit.
-Note that by default, `snapraid-btrfs` will search for `snapraid` and `snapper` in the user's `$PATH`, but alternatively, the `--snapper-path` and/or `--snapraid-path` command line options can be specified.
+Note that by default, `snapraid-btrfs` will search for `snapraid` and `snapper` in the user's `PATH`, but alternatively, the `--snapper-path` and/or `--snapraid-path` command line options can be specified.

 `#!/bin/bash` is used as the shebang (as the `#!/usr/bin/env bash` trick has disadvantages), so if a compatible version of bash cannot be found there, one of the following workarounds must be used:
 - Create a symlink.
 This is generally already done on distros that have done the `/usr` merge and install bash in `/usr/bin` instead of `/bin`.
 - Run `snapraid-btrfs` using `/path/to/right/bash /path/to/snapraid-btrfs`,
   possibly by creating a wrapper script or shell alias
 - Manually edit the first line of the script to point to the correct location